filcuk/Buttercubes/README.md

 # buttercubes
-Various QoL fixes for glasscubes.com platform
+Various QoL fixes and improvements for the glasscubes.com platform

 Developed on Firefox